falloutdurham/teletext/README.markdown

 Teletext
 ========

-A javascript rendition of everybody's favourite using of the vertical blanking interval.
+A javascript rendition of everybody's favourite use of the vertical blanking interval.
 Currently supports subpages, reveal, and FASTEXT features of Level 1 teletext.

 TODO